andrewjlamarche/PSKracker/README.md

 # Supported OS

-PSKracker should compile on macOS, Windows (with cygwin), and any Linux system.
+PSKracker should compile on macOS and most Linux system.
-It has been tested on macOS High Sierra 10.13.6, Windows 10, Ubuntu 16.04, Ubuntu 18.04 and ArchLinux.
+It has been tested on macOS Monterey 12.4, Ubuntu 16, Ubuntu 18, Ubuntu 20, Ubuntu 22 and ArchLinux.
-Embedded systems are not supported, though may still work.
+Embedded systems and Windows are not supported, though may still work.
 PSKracker is intended to be run on true pentesting environments (Desktop/Workstation/Laptop).
 Some psk generators (not bruteforce) are still suitable for embedded systems, but I will not provide support due to the nature of the tool.

 Some 32-bit systems (Raspberry Pi with Raspbian) do not support 128-bit integers that are currently used for the Arris NVG589 algorithm, and therefore are not supported by PSKracker at this time.
 You may have luck with a 64-bit OS running on a recent revision, but this has not been tested.